ShiestyFn/WHSTechNotes/journal.md

 Confident
 Confidence means feeling sure of yourself and your abilities — not in an arrogant way, but in a realistic, secure way.
 Confidence isn't about feeling superior to others.
 It's a quiet inner knowledge that you're capable.
 Confident people: feel secure rather than insecure.

+# september 18, 2024
+My experience with the sphero bolt maze was and is uneventful because i couldn't get it to work properly.